spacewd69/Beavis-Engine/art/readme.txt

 BassetFilms did music for lemon monster songs
 Mike Judge created Beavis and Butt-head

-Final important thing, this is made without the support and love to and from mtv.com.
+Final important thing, this is made with the support and love to mtv.com.
 Go to MTV, we love MTV.
 MTV good.
 How many times do I gotta damn say it.
 MTV MTV MTV MTV MTV MTV MTV I love Mike Judge and MTV.